MARKET INSIGHTS

 Week ahead

 Past performance is not a reliable indicator of current or future results.
 Indexes are unmanaged and do not account for fees.
 It is not possible to invest directly in an index.
-Sources: BlackRock Investment Institute, with data from LSEG Datastream as of Nov.
-7, 2024.
-Notes: The two ends of the bars show the lowest and highest returns at any point year to date, and the dots represent current year-to-date returns.
-Emerging market (EM), high yield and global corporate investment grade (IG) returns are denominated in U.S. dollars, and the rest in local currencies.
-Indexes or prices used are: spot Brent crude, ICE U.S. Dollar Index (DXY), spot gold, MSCI Emerging Markets Index, MSCI Europe Index, LSEG Datastream 10-year benchmark government bond index (U.S., Germany and Italy), Bank of America Merrill Lynch Global High Yield Index, J.P.
-Morgan EMBI Index, Bank of America Merrill Lynch Global Broad Corporate Index and MSCI USA Index.
+Sources: BlackRock Investment Institute, with data from LSEG Datastream as of April 16, 2026.
+Notes: The two ends of the bars show the lowest and highest res at any point year to date, and the dots represent current year-to-date res.
+Emerging market (EM), high yield and global corporate investment grade (IG) res are denominated in U.S. dollars, and the rest in local currencies.
+Indexes or prices used are: spot Brent crude, ICE U.S. Dollar Index (DXY), spot gold, spot bitcoin, MSCI Emerging Markets Index, MSCI Europe Index, LSEG Datastream 10-year benchmark government bond index (U.S., Germany and Italy), Bloomberg Global High Yield Index, J.P.
+Morgan EMBI Index, Bloomberg Global Corporate Index and MSCI USA Index.

 Read our past weekly market commentaries here.